-Solar Orbiter is a solar probe intended to brave the fierce heat and carry its telescopes to nearly one quarter of the Earth's distance from the Sun, where sunlight will be thirteen times more intense than satellites in the vicinity of the Earth feel it.
+Solar Orbiter (SolO) is a solar probe intended to brave the fierce heat and carry its telescopes to 42 million km to the sun, nearly one quarter of the Earth's distance from the Sun, where sunlight will be thirteen times more intense than satellites in the vicinity of the Earth feel it.
 The spacecraft must also endure powerful bursts of atomic particles from explosions in the solar atmosphere.
 The reward will come in the form of sharp images obtained together with unprecedented measurements of the local near-Sun phenomena.

-The pictures will show details down to 200 kilometres wide, with a tiny fraction of the width of the Sun's visible disc, 1.4 million kilometres.
+The pictures will show details down to 200 kilometers wide, with a tiny fraction of the width of the Sun's visible disc, 1.4 million kilometers.

 The scientific goals of the Solar Orbiter are:

 The Solar Orbiter spacecraft provides a stable platform to accommodate the combination of remote-sensing and in-situ instrumentation in an electromagnetically clean environment with 37 unobstructed fields of view for 21 separate sensors.

 The spacecraft design is a three-axis stabilised spacecraft using conventional chemical propulsion for orbit manoeuvres and attitude control.